Skip to content

 What is Employment Insurance (EI)?

-A government program in Canada called Employment Insurance (EI) offers short-term financial assistance to people who lose their jobs for a variety of reasons, including illness, parental leave, job loss, or caregiving obligations.
-It is intended to support Canadians during times of unemployment or in coping with life transitions or recuperations.
+A government program in Canada, called Employment Insurance (EI), provides short-term financial help.
+It supports people who lose their jobs for many reasons.
+These reasons include illness, parental leave, job loss, or caregiving duties.

 What Are EI Contributions?